simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 [![asciicast](https://asciinema.org/a/296405.svg)](https://asciinema.org/a/296405)
 ## Installation of Central Configuration Manager
 The Central Configuration Manager or CCM in SIMPLE Framework's terminology is a framework component that manages the configuration and deployment of your SIMPLE Cluster.
-In case of puppet the CCM is the [simple_grid_puppet_module](https://forge.puppet.com/maany/simple_grid)
+In case of puppet the CCM is the [simple_grid_puppet_module](https://forge.puppet.com/maany/simple_grid).
-On the CM and all of the LC nodes, you will not install the latest [simple_grid_puppet_module](https://forge.puppet.com/maany/simple_grid) from Puppet Forge using the command below:
+On the CM and all of the LC nodes, you will now install the latest [simple_grid_puppet_module](https://forge.puppet.com/maany/simple_grid) from Puppet Forge using the command below:

 ```shell script